-- 1. An employee is eligible to request Family Medical Leave Act (FMLA) leave if he/she has been an employee of the University for at least twelve (12) months and has worked at least 1250 hours during the twelve month period immediately preceding the leave. - 2.
-Subject to the requirements described in this policy, an eligible employee may request and will be granted up to twelve (12) workweeks of unpaid FMLA during any twelve (12) month period for one or more of the following events: - a. the birth and first year care of a child; - b. the placement of a child for adoption or foster care in the employee's home; - c. the care of the employee's spouse, child, or parent with a serious health condition; or - d. the employee's own serious health condition which renders him/her unable to perform the essential functions of the employee's position. - 3.
-For purposes of calculating the amount of FMLA leave an eligible employee may request,

-- the term "during any twelve (12) month period" means a rolling twelve (12) month period measured backward from the date the requested leave will begin. - 4.
-If both spouses are employed by the University, they are limited to a combined total of twelve (12) workweeks of FMLA leave during any twelve (12) month period for purposes described in subparagraphs 2.a or 2.b of this paragraph A. However, each employee may use up to twelve (12) workweeks of FMLA leave during any twelve (12) month period if the leave is for purposes described in subparagraphs 2.c and 2.d of this paragraph A. - 5.
-FMLA leave for the birth/care of a child or for the placement of a child for adoption or foster care must be taken within the twelve (12) month period after the date of such birth or placement.
+- e. because of a "Qualifying Exigency" tied to the Active Duty or notice of impending Active Duty of a Spouse, Domestic partner, Child or Parent. - 3.
+Subject to the requirements described in this policy, an eligible employee may request and will be granted up to twenty-six (26) workweeks of unpaid FMLA leave during a single twelve (12) month period for Servicemember Family Leave to care for a Spouse, Domestic Partner, Parent, Child or other relative for whom the employee is the Next of Kin (closest living relative), who is a Servicemember receiving treatment for or recovering from a serious injury or illness incurred in the line of Active Duty. - 4.
+For purposes of subparagraphs 2.e. and 3 of this paragraph A. the term Child shall include a biological, adopted or foster child, stepchild, legal ward or a child of a person standing in loco parentis, who is age eighteen or older. - 5.
+For purposes of calculating the amount of FMLA leave an eligible employee may request, the term "during any twelve (12) month period" means a rolling twelve (12) month period measured backward from the date the requested leave will begin. - 6.
+During the single 12-month period described in subparagraph 3 of this paragraph A, an eligible employee shall be entitled to a combined total of 26 workweeks of leave under subparagraph 2 and 3 of this paragraph A. - 7.
+If both Spouses are employed by the University, they are limited to a combined total of twelve (12) workweeks of FMLA leave during any twelve (12) month period for purposes described in subparagraphs 2.a or 2.b of this paragraph A and a combined total of twenty-six (26) workweeks of leave under subparagraphs 2.a, 2.b, and 3 of this paragraph A during the single twelve (12) month period described in subparagraph 3 of this paragraph A. However, each employee may use up to twelve (12) workweeks of FMLA leave during any twelve (12) month period if the leave is for purposes described in subparagraphs 2.c, and 2.d, and 2.e of this paragraph A. - 8.
+FMLA leave for the birth and care of a child or for the placement and care of a child for adoption or foster care must be taken within the twelve (12) month period after the date of such birth or placement.
 Regardless of when such leave begins, it will end no later than the end of the twelve (12) month period.
-Unless specifically permitted by the responsible officer, FMLA leave for these purposes cannot be taken on an intermittent or reduced leave schedule.
+Unless specifically permitted by the Responsible Officer, FMLA leave for these purposes cannot be taken on an intermittent or reduced leave schedule.